Preliminary Education Specialist Credential: Mild/Moderate Disabilities with EL Authorization

 The CSU prepares teachers for positions in California as well as other states.
 It is in the student's best interest to be knowledgeable about credential or licensure requirements of the state in which they intend to teach.

-The Preliminary Education Specialist Program has been developed in compliance with the changes required by the Commission on Teacher Credentialing (CTC).
-Candidates will be admitted to this program beginning in the Winter quarter 2011.
+The Preliminary Education Specialist Program is accredited by the Commission on Teacher Credentialing (CTC).
 According to the CTC, candidates completing the Preliminary Education Specialist credential in Mild to Moderate Disabilities are authorized to conduct assessments, provide instruction, and special education related services to individuals with a primary disability of specific learning disabilities, mild to moderate mental retardation, other health impairment, emotional disturbance, and autism spectrum disorders in kindergarten, grades 1 through 12, and classes organized for adults.
 The program also meets state standards authorizing instruction to English learners to develop English language skills including reading.

 Admission to the Program